yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 Note that we are only concerned with **classification** for this project and not **segmentation**.
 If the latter was considered, we would have a fifth segment called Segmentation Head.

 ### 2.1 Input T-Net
 As explained above, the Input Transform section of PointNet contains a T-Net.
-We will write a function for the T-Net.
-Below is the schema for the architecture consisting of 1D Convolutional Layers and Fully Connected layers as shared MLPs.
+Below is the schema for the architecture of the T-Net consisting of 1D Convolutional Layers and Fully Connected layers as shared MLPs.

 ```python
 id1[Input Point Cloud] --> id2[Conv1D 64 + BatchNorm + ReLU]